 Offscreen Teleportation: Mogget can be very stealthy when he wants to and has a tendency to pop up randomly around the heroes.
 Being what he is, it's unclear if he's actually teleporting or just channeling his cat side.

 Sour Supporter: Again, Mogget is bound to serve the Abhorsens, but most of the time he'll make sure you know he's doing so under duress.

 Releasing from the Promise: Sabriel releases Mogget/Yrael from his contract with the Abhorsens after helping them defeat the Big Bad.
 Despite this, he changes back to his cat form after the battle and remains with the Abhorsen.

 Sabriel first finds Touchstone, frozen in a fighting position, transmogrified into a wooden ship's figurehead.
-Of course, Sabriel rescues him, as a hero should, but when he awakens, he prompts questions.
+Of course, Sabriel rescues him, as a hero should, but when he wakes up, he prompts questions.
 Who is he?
 Who sealed him as a figurehead, and why?
 All Sabriel suspects is that he's ashamed of something from his past, which is why he acts so irritatingly servile.

 The Berserker: When Sabriel is badly wounded, he completely flips out.
 Later assassination attempts result in similar.
-Either Touchstone inherited his madness from his father, or he is unstable due to being present at the breaking of a Charter Stone where his mother and half-sisters were killed in front of him.
+Either Touchstone inherited his madness from his father, or he is unstable due to trauma, namely being present at the breaking of a Charter Stone where his mother and half-sisters were killed in front of him.